tsauvajon/twelvefa/Readme.md

 - Create a staging environment to test before deploying to production
 - Think about rate-limiting at some point
 - Improve logging: write more logs, e.g. log errors
-- Improve monitoring: use New Relic, Data Dog or grafana to create useful dashboards
+- Improve monitoring: use New Relic, Data Dog or InfluxDB + grafana to create useful dashboards

 ## Sources